Dubai cements its position as a global aviation hub

-Sheikh Ahmed bin Saeed Al Maktoum, Chairman of Dubai Civil Aviation Authority and Chairman and Chief Executive of Emirates airline and Group, credited the visionary leadership of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, and “his relentless focus on excellence” for the achievement.
+Sheikh Ahmed bin Saeed Al Maktoum, Chairman of Dubai Civil Aviation Authority and Chairman and Chief Executive of Emirates Airline and Group, credited the visionary leadership of the Dubai Ruler and “his relentless focus on excellence” for the achievement.

 Reflecting continued growth momentum for the remainder of 2023, Dubai Airports revised upward its full-year forecast from 83.6 million passengers to 85 million as it prepares for an “exceptionally busy rest of the year”.